J. J. Benjamin

 Israe͏̈l Joseph Benjamin (Fălticeni, Moldavia, 1818 – London, May 3, 1864) was a Romanian-Jewish historian and traveler.
 His pen name was "Benjamin II", in allusion to Benjamin of Tudela.

 Life and travels

 Married young, he engaged in the lumber business, but losing his modest fortune, he gave up commerce.
-Being of an adventurous disposition, he used the name of Benjamin of Tudela, the famous twelfth-century Jewish traveler, and set out in 1844 on a search for the Lost Ten Tribes of Israel.
+Being of an adventurous disposition, he used the name of Benjamin of Tudela, the famous twelfth-century Jewish traveler, and set out in 1844 on a search for the Ten Lost Tribes of Israel.
 This search took him from Vienna to Constantinople in 1845, with stops at several cities on the Mediterranean.
 He arrived in Alexandria in June, 1847, and proceeded via Cairo to the Levant.
 He then traveled through Syria, Babylonia, Kurdistan, Persia, the Indies, Kabul, and Afghanistan, returning in June 1851, to Constantinople, and then back to Vienna, where he stayed briefly before heading to Italy.
 There he embarked for Algeria and Morocco.
 He made copious notes of his observations of the societies he visited.